Alicia Tromp

 About me

-Perhaps you are looking for a therapist because you are feeling overwhelmed, anxious, low, or like you have lost your way.
+Perhaps you are looking for a therapist because you are feeling overwhelmed, anxious or low.
 Perhaps you are here because you would like to find support on your journey recovering from abuse, or you are currently struggling with a relationship in your life.
 Or you may be here because you have noticed a tendency to people-please in yourself that is getting in the way of your well-being, and you would like to be able to set clearer boundaries and listen to your own needs more.

 I strongly believe that within the safety of a trusting counselling relationship, we can find clarity and a way to move forward, towards healing and growth.
-I am here to support you in looking for the answers within.
+I am here to support you on your journey.

 What to expect:

-My approach is rooted in person-centred and humanistic counselling.
-As a therapist, I work with what you bring to the sessions, and you decide what you want to talk about.
+My approach is rooted in person-centred humanistic counselling.
+This means that as a therapist, I work with what you bring to the sessions, and you decide what you want to talk about.
 You are the expert on yourself and your life.
 I won’t give you advice, but I will bring an empathic, engaged and authentic presence to our interactions.

-I also work relationally, which means that when it feels useful, I explore the here-and-now of the therapeutic relationship with you in a supportive, collaborative way to help you further explore the issues you bring to counselling.
+My approach also includes relational work: when it feels useful, I explore the here-and-now of the therapeutic relationship with you in a supportive, collaborative way, to help you further explore the issues you bring to counselling.

 Please feel free to ask me for more details of how I work.
-You can call me or send an email here.
+The best way to contact me is by sending me an email here.

 Training, qualifications & experience